JamesSkemp/words/content/posts/on-the-saying-terrorists-will-put-bush-in-office.md

 +++
-title = "On the Saying "Terrorists Will Put Bush in Office"" summary = "Article regarding the (original) saying that terrorists will put George W. Bush in office in 2004." draft = false comments = true
+title = "On the Saying \"Terrorists Will Put Bush in Office\"" summary = "Article regarding the (original) saying that terrorists will put George W. Bush in office in 2004." draft = false comments = true